evannetwork/api-blockchain-core/docs/blockchain/executor-wallet.rst

    * - Examples
      - `executor-wallet.spec.ts <https://github.com/evannetwork/api-blockchain-core/tree/master/src/contracts/executor-wallet.spec.ts>`_

 The ``ExecutorWallet`` module is designed to cover basically the same tasks as the |source executor|_ module.
-While the last one performs the transactions directly with an account or identity, that is given as inputOptions, the ``ExecutorWallet`` module wraps those transactions by submitting them to a configured wallet contract.
+While the last one performs the transactions directly with an identity or account, that is given as inputOptions, the ``ExecutorWallet`` module wraps those transactions by submitting them to a configured wallet contract.

 .. figure::  ../_static/wallet_tx_transparent.png
    :align:   center